kultmedia/code-katas/README.md

 **Topic:** Minimum Array swaps

 **Description:**
 You are given an unordered array of numbers.
 There are no duplicates and no missing numbers.
+The size of the array might vary, but the lowest number is always 1.
 This array was "scrambled" by using _n_ times a hypothetical "swap" function, which is taking 2 indexes and swapping the numbers contained in these indexes.

 Example: